cloudwego/cloudwego.github.io/content/en/docs/cwgo/overview/_index.md

 - Support fallback to Kitex, Hz tools

   If you were a Kitex or Hz user before, you can still use the cwgo tool.
 The cwgo tool supports the fallback function and can be used as Kitex and Hz, truly realizing a tool to generate all.

+**cwgo is a CloudWeGo All in one code generation tool, which integrates the advantages of each component to improve the developer experience.**

 ## Install